Updated by Steward Team

-All projects that Steward helps fund must follow “sustainable farming practices”.
+All agricultural businesses that receive Steward loans must follow “sustainable farming practices.”
 But what does that actually mean?

-Steward supports farms that adopt agricultural practices that are self-sustaining and environmentally regenerative.
-Farms should be using a systematic approach to focus on soil health and ecosystem management, which do not include using synthetic pesticides or fertilizers.
+Steward supports agricultural businesses that adopt agricultural practices that are self-sustaining and environmentally regenerative.
+Businesses should be using a systematic approach to focus on soil health and ecosystem management, which do not include using synthetic pesticides or fertilizers.

-Steward and its network of farmers maintain a commitment to techniques that protect the environment, public health, human communities, and animal welfare.
+Steward and its network of borrowers maintain a commitment to techniques that protect the environment, public health, human communities, and animal welfare.

 The long answer

 The word sustainability encompasses environmental, social and economic components.
-This means farm businesses must have ecologically sound practices, socially responsible policies and also have an economically viable business model.
+This means agricultural businesses must have ecologically sound practices, socially responsible policies and also have an economically viable business model.